xianghe-meng/Node-Booster/customnodes/README.txt

 - You can:
   - Arrange a hidden nodegroup nodetree nodes, links, and parameters value.
   - Spit out a constant value.
-  - Add your own separate nodes evaluation process, which outputs will automatically arrange a hidden node_tree and/or spit out a constant value.
+  - For Shader and Compositor: Add your own separate nodes evaluation process, which outputs will automatically arrange a hidden node_tree and/or spit out a constant value. for geometry node this PR is required because unknown socketypes implementation in GN source is not as flexible as the other editors https://projects.blender.org/blender/blender/pulls/136968.

 Folder Structure & Contribution